Callum-A/cosmwasm-zero-to-hero/14 - Query Tests/README.md

 I simply called my `poll_id`, `some_id_not_exist` to make it clear that it does not exist.

-Next we can copy the `Binary` decoding lines.
+Next, we can copy the `Binary` decoding lines.

 ```rust
 // Previous code omitted